adityasinghal25/FinBERT-SemanticSearch/README.md

 2. **Index Data into Elasticsearch:** Run the indexing.py script to index data from sample_index_data.xlsx into Elasticsearch.

-    **The script will:**
+    **The script:**
-      - check if the index exists and, if not, create it with the required mapping.
+      - checks if the index exists and, if not, create it with the required mapping.
-      - It then processes each description, computes its FinBERT embedding, and bulk indexes the documents.
+      - processes each description, computes its FinBERT embedding, and bulk indexes the documents.

 3. **Perform Semantic Search:** Run the search.py script to perform a semantic search using keywords from sample_keyword_data.xlsx.